autoplot/documentation/javadoc/org/autoplot/AddSampListener.md

-# org.autoplot.AddSampListenerListener for the Cluster Final Archive SAMP protocol.
-Other clients
+# org.autoplot.AddSampListener

- include the SOHO archive viewer, and Ulysses, will include the Cluster Final Archive viewer.
+Listener for the Cluster Final Archive SAMP protocol.
+Other clients include the SOHO archive viewer, and Ulysses, will include the Cluster Final Archive viewer.

-AddSampListener( )
+# AddSampListener( )

 ***